swathiisb/Basic-Calculator/README.md

 ## Getting Started

-To use the calculator, simply visit the live demo here or download the entire repository and open the index.html in your browser.
+To use the calculator, simply visit the  https://simple-calcify-javascript.netlify.app/ or download the entire repository and open the index.html in your browser.